-Make this Nutella Mug Cake when you're in need of a quick & easy single-serve sweet treat.
-It has just 3 ingredients and is ready in under 5 minutes!
+Make this easy 3-ingredient Nutella mug cake when you're in need of a quick & easy sweet treat.
+This single-serve dessert comes together in under 5 minutes in the microwave.

 Paid links used in this post.
 Read more about my link usage policies.